Fearful Flyer’s Guide to Long Haul Flights

 Again, you need to come prepared.

 Download your favorite movies onto your phone or tablet, and bring a portable charger in case your plane doesn’t have USB plugs.
 If a plane has lousy entertainment, I doubt they’ll have plugs.
-As a precaution, I use Tumi’s mobile power pack and it works beautifully for all my cheesy movie needs.
+As a precaution, I use Tumi’s wireless power pack and it works beautifully for all my cheesy movie needs.